What is a Domestic Violence Enhancer?

 The seriousness of the charge depends on factors like the severity of the harm, whether a weapon was used, and any prior incidents.
 Domestic violence charges are taken seriously because they involve personal safety and can have significant legal consequences, including fines, probation, and imprisonment.
 These penalties can increase if there is a domestic violence enhancer, such as a weapon, involved.

-If you are currently facing a domestic violence charge, you should contact a domestic violence attorney in your area as quickly as possible.
+If you are currently facing a domestic violence charge, you should contact a criminal attorney Fort Worth, Texas in your area as quickly as possible.
 Your lawyer can promptly evaluate your options and pursue the best possible result in your case.

 Schedule a Free Consultation